Vyral/base-template/_posts/2021-12-14-3-major-mistakes-to-avoid-when-selling-your-house.md

 If you are trying to sell your property, it’s important to avoid these three cardinal real estate sins.

 **1\.
 Winging it without a proper pricing strategy**.
 It’s very important to have the correct pricing strategy right from the start.
-The price is not just about location, location, location and the strengths and weaknesses of your property.
-We have to look at the technical analysis and economic data, which includes things like the absorption rate, days on market, and trends in your neighborhood.
+The price is not just about the location, strengths, and weaknesses of your property.
+We have to look at the technical analysis and economic data, which includes things like the absorption rate, days on market, and trends in your neighborhood:

 To determine the right price for your home, we’ll look at a few different factors.
 First of all, we’ll look at expired, withdrawn, or terminated listings.
 Those homes were rejected by the market.
 Then, we’ll look at recently sold properties, which will give us an idea of what your home could sell for.
 Finally, we’ll look at active listings that are currently on the market.
 These listings are your competition, so we need to see how your home compares to those properties.